 Condition Rating Methodology Definition Very Good 80-100% remaining useful life The asset is fit for the future.
 It is well maintained, in good condition, new or recently rehabilitated.
-Good The asset is adequate.
-It is acceptable and generally within the mid-stage of its expected service life.
+Good Good 60-79% remaining useful life The asset is adequate.
+It is acceptable and generally with mid-stage of its expected service life.
 Fair 40-59% remaining useful life The asset requires attention.
 The asset shows signs of deterioration, and some elements exhibit deficiencies.
-Poor 20-39% remaining useful life There is an increasing potential for its condition to affect the service it provides.
+Poor 20-39% remaining useful life Serv port There is an increasing potential for its condition to affect the service it provides.
 The asset is approaching the end of its service life, the condition is below the standard and a large portion of the system exhibits significant deterioration.
 Very Poor 0-19% remaining useful life The asset is unfit for sustained service.
 It is near or beyond its expected service life and shows widespread signs of advanced deterioration.
 Some assets may be unusable.